ChadwickBroski/Aurelius/README.md

 ## Benchmark

-- Estimated ~600ELO on Chess.com against Komodo 6 at 1000ELO
+- Estimated ~600ELO on Chess.com against Komodo 6 at 1000ELO (0.1.1)
+> New benchmark will be updated shortly